Succinate-semialdehyde dehydrogenase (NAD(P)+)

-The 4 substrates of this enzyme are succinate semialdehyde, NAD^{+}, NADP^{+}, and H_{2}O, whereas its 4 products are succinate, NADH, NADPH, and H^{+}.
+The three substrates of this enzyme are succinic semialdehyde, oxidised nicotinamide adenine dinucleotide (NAD^{+}) and water.
+Its products are succinic acid, reduced NADH, and a proton.
+This enzyme can use the alternative cofactor, nicotinamide adenine dinucleotide phosphate.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is succinate-semialdehyde:NAD(P)+ oxidoreductase.
 Other names in common use include succinate semialdehyde dehydrogenase (nicotinamide adenine, dinucleotide (phosphate)), and succinate-semialdehyde dehydrogenase [NAD(P)+].
 This enzyme participates in 3 metabolic pathways: glutamate metabolism, tyrosine metabolism, and butanoate metabolism.